-- Child protection, safeguarding, recruitment and managing allegations policies and procedures, including the staff behaviour policy (code of conduct), are consistent with the Local Authority and statutory requirements, are reviewed annually and that the Child Protection and Safeguarding policy is publicly available on the school website or by other means - All staff including temporary staff and volunteers are provided with the school's Child Protection and Safeguarding policy and staff Code of Conduct - All staff have read Keeping Children Safe in Education Part 1 and Annex B and those mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance - The school operates a safer recruitment procedure that includes statutory checks on staff, disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training - The school has procedures for dealing with allegations of abuse against staff (including the Headteacher), supply staff, volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have had they not resigned - A member of the Executive Leadership Team is nominated to liaise with the Local Authority on Child Protection issues in the event of an allegation of abuse made against the Headteacher - A member of the senior leadership team has been appointed as the Designated Safeguarding Lead (DSL) who will take lead responsibility - On appointment, the DSL and deputy(ies) undertake appropriate 'Level 3' identified training every two years - All other staff have safeguarding training updated as appropriate; but at least annually. - At least one member of the Trust Board has completed safer recruitment training to be refreshed at least every five years - Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues to meet their needs including children who have recognised vulnerabilities - Appropriate safeguarding responses are in place for children who go missing from education - Appropriate online filtering and monitoring systems are in place - Enhanced DBS checks at the appropriate level are in place for all those in governance - · Any weaknesses identified in child protection are remedied swiftly
+- Child protection, safeguarding, recruitment and managing allegations policies and procedures, including the staff behaviour policy (code of conduct), are consistent with the Local Authority and statutory requirements, are reviewed annually and the Child Protection and Safeguarding policy is publicly available on the school website or by other means. - Ensures that all staff including temporary staff and volunteers are provided with the school's Child Protection and Safeguarding policy and staff Code of Conduct. - All staff have read Keeping Children Safe in Education Part 1 and Annex B and those mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. ( or Annex A by agreement with the Headteacher and DSL). - The school operates a safer recruitment procedure that includes statutory checks on staff, disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training. - The school has procedures for dealing with allegations of abuse against staff (including the Headteacher), supply staff, volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have had they not resigned. - The Chair of the Trust acts as the safeguarding governor and is nominated to liaise with the Local Authority on Child Protection issues. - In the event of an allegation of abuse made against the Headteacher this will be handled by the WeST Director of Education in liaison with the appropriate bodies. - A member of the senior leadership team has been appointed as the Designated Safeguarding Lead (DSL) who will take lead responsibility for safeguarding. - On appointment, the DSL and deputy(ies) undertake appropriate Level 3 identified training offered by the Local Authority or other provider every two years. - All other staff have safeguarding training updated as appropriate; but at least annually. - At least one member of the governing body has completed safer recruitment training to be refreshed at least every three years. - Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues to meet their needs including children who have recognised vulnerabilities.

+- Appropriate safeguarding responses are in place for children who go missing from education. - Appropriate online filtering and monitoring systems are in place. - Enhanced DBS checks at the appropriate level are in place for all Trustees and HAB members. - Any weaknesses in Child Protection are remedied immediately.